Suggestion: Watch the 10 minutes video tutorial before reading this article

-I recommend you to work with a local agent or distributor who better understand where your products are most suitable for exports.
+I recommend you to work with a local agent or distributor who better understands where your products are most suitable for exports.

-Keep in mind that the Chinese cuisine differs much, the central parts of China have much spicy food, whilst the Eastern region has more sweet food, which can influence the choice of a buyer.
+Keep in mind that Chinese cuisine differs much.
+The central parts of China have much spicy food, whilst the Eastern region has more sweet food, which can influence the choice of a buyer.

 Southern Chinese food (Guangdong region), the picture was taken in Hong Kong.
 Plain and sweet, maybe a bottle of sweeter white wine suits this food most?

 Southwestern Chinese food (Yunnan province).
-This food is salty and more spicy, you can even see a plate with grilled goat cheese that I ate.
+This food is salty and spicier, you can even see a plate with grilled goat cheese that I ate.
 A bottle of red perhaps?
 It’s up to the Chinese people to decide.

-While there’s a big demand in the big four (Beijing, Shanghai, Shenzhen, and Guangzhou), you shouldn’t ignore second-tier cities.
+While there’s a big demand in the big four (Beijing, Shanghai, Shenzhen, and Guangzhou), you shouldn’t ignore second and third-tier cities.

-There are over 170 cities in China that have more than 1 million people each, many of them located in the central parts of China (including Chongqing and Wuhan).
+There are over 170 cities in China that have more than 1 million people.
+Many of them are located in the central parts of China (including Chongqing and Wuhan).

 The competition in second-tier cities is generally lower and you have great opportunities to target these areas for wine exports.

-The bigger cities doesn’t necessarily need to be your only option.
+The bigger cities don’t necessarily need to be your only option.

 What types of wines increase in demand in China?